esrrhs/fakelua/README.md

 * no coroutine/thread/userdata/metatable
 * table are always hash table, no array table
 * string concat support all type
+* no closure, it's slow and complex to implement

 # Directory structure
 * [include](./include) header file